mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ## Stockpile

-The stockpile plugin adds a few components to CALDERA:
+The stockpile plugin adds a few components to Caldera:

 * Abilities
 * Adversaries